eguneys/lheadsup-play/STORY.md

 - [10 example networks](https://chat.openai.com/share/62c9603b-e166-4651-ab6f-1605cb90bc21)
 - [swarming word](https://chat.openai.com/share/180a4dd8-5592-4557-be0a-16816c8af838)

+## What's Next

+Check out the second part of the article where we discuss, several improvements to our current approach, building a front end, and tackling with a more advanced Poker AI.

 ## Support

 Please share your comments and suggestions here.
 Don't forget to follow this repo for news and updates on future progress.
-If you would like to donate, here's my patreon: https://www.patreon.com/eguneys
+If you would like to donate, here's my [buy me a coffee](https://www.buymeacoffee.com/eguneys)